-The idea of aging in our own homes, while living surrounded by people of all ages in the neighborhood, is what brought Pinnacle’s founders together in the first place.
-Members will own their own homes/flats, some of which will be attached to our shared community building while others will be in duplexes or fourplexes, all clustered on five of our 120 acres.
-This compact design preserves open-space, makes communication between neighbors easier, and helps minimize our environmental footprint.
-In 2017/18, we plan to build our first 6-11 homes.
+The idea of aging in our own homes, living surrounded by people of all ages in the neighborhood, brought Pinnacle’s founders together in the first place.
+Most members will own their own homes/flats, some of which will be included in our shared community building while others will be in duplexes or other buildings, all clustered on five of our 120 acres.
+This compact design preserves open space, makes communication between neighbors easier, and helps minimize our environmental footprint.
+We anticipate breaking ground for our first 10 homes in the fall of 2019.

 Our individual homes, as small as a studio and as large as a four-bedroom home, will be complemented by shared common spaces including workshop and studio space, community kitchen/dining room large enough to support regular common meals, library and music room, and other community areas that provide comfortable living spaces.
 We anticipate that individual homes will range in size between 600 and 1800 square feet, while our common house will have almost two thousand square feet.
 We will add another 4-12 homes to the cluster over time as new members become interested in moving in, and as zoning allows.

 We estimate that a studio will cost about $199K, while a four-bedroom home would be closer to $499K.
 Many factors will influence the final cost of a home, including the overall size of the unit, how the inside of the home is finished, how “green” we can afford to make our buildings, what type of septic treatment and energy systems we use, how much we can use local builders and craftspeople in our construction and design, and when we break ground.
-Eventually we plan to integrate some rentals and include some housing that meets the definition of workforce housing using Grafton County (NH) standards.
+We plan to integrate some rentals and would like to be able to include some housing that meets the definition of workforce housing.

 Loch Lyme Lodge - Hospitality Business

-While we did not purchase the property to run the “Lodge and Cabins at Loch Lyme Lodge”, we quickly came to appreciate what a gem this 100-year-old cabin based hospitality business is.
+While we did not purchase the property to run the “Lodge and Cabins at Loch Lyme Lodge”, we quickly came to appreciate that this 100-year-old cabin based hospitality business is a gem.
 We are preserving LLL by creating a cabin condominium component and upgrading the infrastructure, which includes moving and restoring the barn, installing a complete septic system, and insulating and better heating each cabin.

 Membership in Pinnacle Project